Itz-Miles/VS-DISCORD/README.md

 # Credits:

 ©xb9fox 2023 - Some rights reserved.

 ©It'z_Miles 2023 - Some rights reserved.

 (will have to determine what assets to attribute for copyright purposes.
 Gonna use both Apache 2.0 and CC BY-NC 2.0) (will add library and engine licencing soon)

-VS DISCORD is not an official `Discord.` product.
-Not licensed by or assosiated with `Discord.`.
+VS DISCORD is not an official Discord product.
+Not licensed by or assosiated with Discord.

 ## VS Discord Team
 * xb9fox - did a thing